balajihambeere/raptei/README.md

-# raptei: Ecommerce web site designed and developed with Next.js with TypeScript.
+# raptei: E-commerce web site designed and developed with Next.js with TypeScript.

 Raptei is a eCommerce shopping cart mobile-friendly web application designed and developed with React, Next.js, Typescript, Material UI, MySQL, NextAuth.js and many more.